 This decline has led to the White-Clawed Crayfish being protected under both British and European law.
 The White-Clawed crayfish is listed on Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and is also included in Appendix III of the Bern Convention and Annexes II and V of the European Habitats and Species Directive.
 It is also a priority species under the UK Biodiversity Action Plan (BAP).

 The species current stronghold is in many areas of central and northern England, where they can still be found in relative abundance.
 Former White-Clawed Crayfish strongholds such as the chalk streams of south-east England now only hold scattered and isolated populations.
 The distribution of the White-clawed Crayfish in Wales is mainly confined to two river catchments, the Usk and the Wye.
-Areas of north and west Wales appear to not support the native species, due primarily to the fast flowing upland areas and high levels of acidity in the river catchments.
+Areas of the north and west Wales appear to not support the native species, due primarily to the fast flowing upland areas and high levels of acidity in the river catchments.

 If development works are planned to be completed within, or at close proximity to a watercourse or waterbody, it is important to determine if White-Clawed Crayfish or invasive crayfish species are present and whether the proposed works will impact on the species and their potential distribution.